learn-co-curriculum/dsc-big-data-introduction/README.md

 In the information age, data in huge quantities has become available to analysts and decision makers.
 Due to a vast increase in the amount of such data in recent times, a number of specialized platforms and development paradigms have been developed that can handle big data.
 Using such specialist approaches allow data scientists to gain valuable insights from complex data, ranging from daily transactions to customer interactions and social network data.

-This section aims to focus on some of the different analytical approaches and tools data data scientists apply to big data in order to gain valuable insights to aid business decision making.
+This section aims to focus on some of the different analytical approaches and tools data scientists apply to big data in order to gain valuable insights to aid business decision making.

 ## Objectives
 You will be able to:

-- Understand and explain how big data differs from routine data that is routinely analyzed
+- List the domain areas where big data is particularly useful
-- Describe 3 V's of big data as attributes that differentiate big data
+- List the technologies associated with big data
-- Evaluate big data technologies and application areas for Big Data Analytics
+- Describe the 3 V's of big data and how they differentiate big data from routine data

 ## What is Big Data